 Terry Mohn is a global energy expert using smart grid and renewable energy generation to address energy poverty and industrial energy reliability.
-He was previously CEO of General Microgrids, Inc, a global end-to-end solution provider for renewable energy technologies and transformational microgrid development; and Chairman of The International Microgrid Association, a coalition of members of the global microgrid value chain established in Perth, Western Australia.
-He was previously Contracting General Manager of Advanced Developments at Horizon Power, a State Government-owned, electric utility across regional and remote Western Australia.
+He is the CEO of General Microgrids, Inc, a global end-to-end solution provider for renewable energy technologies and transformational microgrid development; and was previously Chairman of The International Microgrid Association, a coalition of members of the global microgrid value chain established in Perth, Western Australia.
+He has also been the Contracting General Manager of Advanced Developments at Horizon Power, a State Government-owned, electric utility across regional and remote Western Australia.

 Previously, Terry provided smart grid and microgrid corporate strategy and development for OATI, the US power industry’s most prestigious electric merchant market-making software company.
 He also served as chairman of the Microgrid Alliance, an international non-profit advocacy group and chairman of the mini-grid work team in United Nations Foundation “Sustainability for All”.
 Terry was previously VP and Chief Innovation Officer of BAE Systems energy business and Chief Technology Strategist for the Sempra Energy utilities, with emphasis on smart grid.